stdonato/glpi-modifications/README.md

 - Add your logo at login page

 - Use only the compatible version with your GLPI
-- Before install new versions, remove any previous versions of plugin.
+- Before install new versions, remove any previous versions of plugin
+- After unzip, rename folder to "mod"